OData/Extensions/src/Microsoft.Extensions.OData.Migration/README.md

 The string representation is used for model validation during translation and is also returned when a request asks for the metadata of your service.
 The V4 IEdmModel is used for model validation during translation.

+Also, the V3 and V4 edmx contracts, while different in format, must match in meaning, or else model validation will fail when checking between models.

 Supplying these two parameters to the UseODataMigration extension method is all you need to do to configure your application.
 The code below shows how you might obtain the string representation of your V3 model, and where to call UseODataMigration:
 ```C#
 public static void Configure(IApplicationBuilder builder)